binste/chicago_safepassage_evaluation/README.md

 > **Tip**: To view static versions of the Jupyter notebooks in your browser, you can paste their url into [Jupyter nbviewer](http://nbviewer.jupyter.org/).

 ### Hardware
 I used a MacBook Pro (macOS High Sierra 10.13.5) 3.1 GHz Intel Core i5 with 16 GB RAM to develop the project.
 No graphic card is needed.
-The end results were also tested and replicated in a Docker container, as explained above.
+The end results were tested and replicated in a Docker container, as explained [above](#run-it-in-a-docker-container).